-About 96% of the people who undergo one familiar form of refractive surgery, LASIK, say they’re satisfied with the results.
-Did you know, though, that there’s more than one type of refractive surgery available?
+Did you know that greater than 96% of the people who undergo one familiar form of refractive surgery, LASIK, say they’re satisfied with the results.
+Did you also know, that there’s more than one type of refractive surgery available?
 Your eye care specialist at Rocky Mountain Eye Center, located in Missoula, Hamilton, and Butte, Montana, can identify which type is best for your visual needs.
 Schedule a free consultation today by calling an office near you or booking your visit online.
 Note that eye surgeries take place at the state-of-the-art Rocky Mountain Eye Surgery Center, located at our Missoula office.

-Laser eye surgery corrects vision problems that result from refractive errors that may be due to a misshapen cornea, The surgeons at Rocky Mountain Eye Center may recommend LASIK if you have one of the following common vision problems:
+Laser eye surgery corrects vision problems that result from refractive error that is often corrected with glasses and contacts.
+The surgeons at Rocky Mountain Eye Center may recommend LASIK if you have one of the following common vision problems:

-This procedure may be an alternative to wearing glasses or contact lenses.
-Your doctor at Rocky Mountain Eye Center performs a comprehensive eye exam to determine if you’re a good candidate for laser eye surgery.
+Laser vision correction is an excellent alternative to wearing glasses or contacts for most patients.
+Dr. Chad Nedrud at Rocky Mountain Eye Center performs a comprehensive eye exam to determine if you’re a good candidate for laser eye surgery.

-More than 80% of the time, people who have LASIK don’t need corrective lenses as they go about most of their day.
-That’s because the procedure, when done skillfully by experts like the team at Rocky Mountain Eye Center, typically leaves patients with 20/25 vision.
+Most patients who have LASIK don’t need corrective lenses as they go about their day.
+That’s because the procedure, when done skillfully by experts like the team at Rocky Mountain Eye Center, will give patients 20/20 or better vision a vast majority of the time.

 If you’re relying on corrective lenses for clear vision, you’re undoubtedly well aware of the disadvantages you face.
-Eyeglasses are a hindrance outdoors from rain or fogging up -- or even getting broken.
-You’re also dealing with a lack of peripheral vision because of the frames of the glasses.
+Eyeglasses are a hindrance outdoors from rain or fogging up -- or even braking.
+You’re also dealing with a lack of peripheral vision because the frames of your glasses often get in the way.

 With contact lenses, you get back the peripheral vision you would forfeit with glasses, but you live with the time and expense of cleaning and caring for the contacts.
 Also, contact lenses bring a greater risk of infections and other eye health issues.